 - Antibiotics: Infected abscesses and ulcers may require a course of antibiotics if untreated ulcerative colitis has caused them to occur.

-Lifestyle changes may also help a person better manage their ulcerative colitis.
+Lifestyle changes and strategies may also help a person better manage their ulcerative colitis.
 For instance,

 Lifestyle modifications that may help a person manage their symptoms include: